Board of Directors Mandates

 - The Board is responsible for approving and monitoring compliance with all significant policies and procedures by which the Corporation is operated.

 - The Board has a particular responsibility to oversee the Corporation’s compliance with applicable laws and regulations, and the operation of its business in accordance with appropriate ethical standards.
-To this end the Corporation has adopted a Code of Conduct (the “Code”).
-Only the Board may grant waivers under the Code.
+To this end the Corporation has adopted a Code of Conduct (the “Code”) and oversees compliance with the Code.

 - The Board is responsible for developing the Corporation's approach to corporate governance, including developing a set of corporate governance principles and guidelines.